Click It Or Ticket

 Seat belts have been proven to be one of the best ways to save your life in a crash.
 Yet, many still don’t buckle up.
 Worse still, not wearing a seat belt is a habit that will pass on to impressionable youth who, in turn, will think it is safe to not buckle up.

 In an effort to have motorists and passengers better protect themselves in the event of a motor vehicle crash, police statewide continue their efforts to issue citations to those violating the state seat belt and child passenger restraint laws.
 The cost of a ticket for not buckling up is $102 on Oahu, Maui and Hawaii, and $112 on Kauai.

 Hawaii’s universal seat belt law requires that all front and back seat motor vehicle occupants buckle up.
 Adults and children must use their seat belts and child restraints at all times.
-The child passenger restraint law requires children under 4 years of age to ride in a child safety seat, and children between the ages of 4 and 8 years to ride in either a child safety seat or a booster seat.
-Violators of this law are required to attend a four-hour class and may be assessed a fine between $100 and $500 depending upon the number of offenses.
+The child passenger restraint law requires children from birth through the age of ten years old to ride in an appropriate child safety seat or a booster seat when traveling in a motor vehicle.
+Violators could face fines of $100.00 or more, be required to attend a driver’s education class and pay additional surcharges.